Some Wildlife Photographers Use Bait, But Is It Worth The Shot?

 Others say there's a lack of evidence showing that owls are being harmed by these staged, human interactions.

-"It's a nasty battle, but as far as I know, there's no data to back up any of the negative," says Terry Crayne, a long-time hobby wildlife photographer in northern Minnesota.
+"It's a nasty battle, but as far as I know, there's no data to back up any of the negative," says Terry Crayne, a longtime hobby wildlife photographer in northern Minnesota.

 Crayne admits he uses mice to entice owls for his photos.